matteorosato/house-finder/README.md

-Property finder
+House finder
 ==============================

-This project is dedicated to retrieving and analyzing property advertisements from real estate websites.
+This project is dedicated to retrieving and analyzing house advertisements from real estate websites.
 It provides a convenient way to gather information for analysis, research, or any other purposes related to the real estate domain.
+Below are the main steps:

+1. **Data Collection**: Collects data from real estate websites using their APIs.
+2. **Data Analysis**: Analyzes the collected data using Pandas and Machine Learning (ML) algorithms.
+3. **Report Generation**: Generates a report summarizing the findings from the analysis.

 The project is developed entirely using Python and follows object-oriented programming (OOP) practices.
 The initial template is provided by [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).

 ## Who is this for?
-This tool is intended for:
 - Data scientists interested in real estate data extraction and analysis.
-- Real estate agents/companies looking to integrate listing data into their systems.
+- Real estate companies looking to integrate listing data into their systems.
 - Anyone curious about exploring the world of real estate through data.

 ## Fair Use Disclaimer